Dodecahedrane/DevOpsNotes/Cloud/Linux/Basic Linux Commands.md

 The shell is a program that takes commands from the keyboard and gives them to the operating system to perform

-On most Linux systems a program called bash (which stands for Bourne Again SHell, an enhanced version of the original Unix shell program, `sh`) acts as the shell program.
+On most [[Linux]] systems a program called bash (which stands for Bourne Again Shell, an enhanced version of the original Unix shell program, `sh`) acts as the shell program.
 Besides `bash`, there are other shell programs available for Linux systems.
 These include: `ksh`, `tcsh` and `zsh`

 ## Get command history